 9 Heart-Healthy Foods to Incorporate into Your Diet

 Eating a heart-healthy diet is simpler than you think.
-These 9 heart-healthy foods provide nutrients and fats that your heart needs to do its job correctly.
-Combined with a healthy diet and exercise, they can help you maintain healthy heart function.
+These 9 heart-healthy foods provide nutrients and fats that your heart needs to do its job correctly and maintain healthy functioning.

 1. Whole Grains